 A driver should never feel the need to consent to a search.
 They should ask the officer what the justification is for searching the vehicle and demand the officer produce a signed warrant.

-What Constitutional Protections are There for DUI Stops?
+What Constitutional Protections are There for DUI Stops in Charleston?

 With some exceptions during unique circumstances, a law enforcement officer involved in a traffic stop does not have to read a driver their Miranda rights until they are being handcuffed and placed under arrest.